 5 Amazing Health Benefits of Apples

-Apples are sweet, crunchy and delicious-and they've always been known to be super-healthy (hence the saying, "An apple a day ...")
-Multiple studies show that, as part of a healthy diet, regularly eating apples can help prevent diabetes, boost heart health, keep your brain sharp, protect against asthma, and even fight some kinds of cancer.
+Apples are sweet, crunchy and delicious—and they've always been known to be super-healthy (hence the saying, "An apple a day ...").
+Multiple studies show that, as part of a healthy diet, regularly eating apples can help prevent diabetes, reduce cholesterol, help fight heart disease, keep your brain sharp, protect against asthma and even fight some kinds of cancer.

 Pictured Recipe: Apple with Cinnamon Almond Butter